EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 3. Modify SPARCv8 for SystemVerilog
 4. Implement SPARCv9 in Systemverilog

-This made the most sense to me, as I wanted to start with Verilog in order to prepare for an EE class, and end with SystemVerilog in order to prepare for jobs.
+This made the most sense to me, as I wanted to start with Verilog in order to prepare for an EE class.
+I am now in that EE class, ENEE350, learning an entirely different architecture (Von Neumann, not the modified harvard of SPARCv8), but I still wish to finish this project in Verilog before moving on to the SystemVerilog implementation to prepare for jobs.

 # In Progress
 Still working on these, I wanted easily doable goals that show my ability to integrate IP's, create IP's, and utilize sparc features.
-I want all of these done before the end of my ENEE350 architectures class.
+I want all of these done before the end of my fall semester, 2021.

 Currently writing:
 - Load/Store/Swap/Atomic Load Store